lockkkk/lockkkk.github.io/pages/about.md

-Hi, I’m Jiaxin Lin. <span style="color:red">I’m an incoming assistant professor in the ECE Department at Cornell University, starting in Fall 2025.</span>
+I’m Jiaxin Lin. <span style="color:red">I’m an assistant professor in the ECE department at Cornell University, starting in Fall 2025.</span>

 I am currently a CS PhD student at the University of Texas at Austin.
 I am part of the [University of Texas Networked Systems (UTNS)](https://utns.cs.utexas.edu/) Lab.
 I am broadly interested networked systems, including in programmable network devices, next-generation interconnects, and systems for cloud computing.